Let’s get back to nature with charcoal and my Weber Smokey Joe review.

 You could do a single medium-size chicken, or a pair of smaller ones or game hens, but watch you don’t overcrowd the grill.
 On the Weber website, they suggest it’s suitable for cooking for up to six people, but I’d suggest that not all of those people are adults, or people will not be eating all at the same time.

-If you want to add a bit of smoke flavor to your meat, you could certainly add some wood chips to your coals, or do what I do and if cooking indirect place some wood on the grates over the coals.
+If you want to, you could use some wood chips added to your coals to add a bit of smoke flavor to your meat, or do what I do and if cooking indirect place some wood on the grates over the coals.
 But overall, this is not an ideal unit for true low ‘n’ slow smoking.

 This grill isn’t long on features, but it doesn’t need to be.